open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-Views SHOULD support being configured with a cardinality limit to be applied to all aggregators not configured by a specific view.
+Views SHOULD support being configured with a cardinality limit to be applied to all aggregators not configured by a specific view, specified via `MetricReader` configuration.

-View configuration SHOULD support applying per-view cardinality limits.
+View configuration SHOULD support applying per-aggregation cardinality limits.

-The cardinality limit is taken as an exact, hard limit on the number of data points that can be written per collection.
-Each view MUST NOT output more than the configured cardinality limit number of data points per period.
+The cardinality limit is taken as an exact, hard limit on the number of data points that can be written per collection, per aggregation.
+Each aggregation configured view MUST NOT output more than the configured `aggregation_cardinality_limit` number of data points per period.

-The RECOMMENDED default cardinality limit is 2000.
+The RECOMMENDED default aggregation cardinality limit is 2000.

 An overflow attribute set is defined, containing a single attribute `otel.metric.overflow` having (boolean) value `true`, which is used to